 When DCCF, ADRF, MFAF or NWDAF hosting DCCF are present in the network, whether the NWDAF directly contacts the Data Source NF or goes via the DCCF, or NWDAF hosting DCCF is based on configuration of the NWDAF.

-The Data Source NF may be AMF, SMF, UDM, AF and/or NEF with the related data collection procedures described in clause 5.5.
+The Data Source NF may be AMF, SMF, UDM, AF, NSACF and/or NEF with the related data collection procedures described in clause 5.5.
 The Data Source NF may also be UPF while how to collect data from UPF is not defined in this release of the specification.
 If the Data Source is OAM, The NWDAF may collect relevant management data from the services in the OAM as configured by the PLMN operator.
 The NWDAF may use the OAM services e.g. generic performance assurance and fault supervision management services as defined in TS 28.532 [19], PM (Performance Management) services as defined in TS 28.550 [31] and/or FS (Fault Supervision) services as defined in TS 28.545 [37].

 For the specific analytics event, the applicable Data Source NF(s) and the related data collection procedures and scope are descibed in the corresponding analytics event subcluase within clause 5.7.